Understand Your Symptoms

 Sleep apnea and your overall health go hand-in-hand.
 In fact, they can reinforce each other.
 People who are overweight are more likely to suffer from sleep apnea, and people with sleep apnea are more likely to suffer from high blood pressure, heart disease, and weight gain.

 It’s important to seek treatment for sleep apnea if you experience its symptoms precisely because of these connections.
 Sleep apnea, if left untreated, can kill.
-And with solutions as convenient as an oral appliance, there’s no excuse for not taking the step that can completely change your life for the better.
+And with solutions as convenient as an oral appliance, you can finally get the sleep you deserve.

 Frequently Asked Questions